singhrakeshgkp/spring_security/basic-security.md

   ## Implementation
+  - We can define Cors at controller level or In central place such as in some config file.
   ### Without Spring boot security
   - Create a simple spring boot application running on port 8181
   - Create a get endpoint (/test),